 Logo design, when done well, can lead to that spark of familiarity and recognition that makes us feel like we know the brand.
 An effective logo can establish a brand identity and form a strong connection with your audience.

 For emerging startups, a logo can serve in representing your company from the very beginning, while fostering feelings of credibility and trustworthiness to help it grow.
+And each business venture has its own look (see inspiration for real estate logos or podcast logos).

 Whether you’re creating your startup logo with the help of a professional designer or with a free logo maker tool, here’s what to look for in your logo, as well as 15 of the best tech logos featured on Wix websites: